Texas Tech University gearing up for centennial celebration

 LUBBOCK, Texas – As 2023 quickly approaches, so does Texas Tech University’s 100th birthday.
-Organizers say the preparation for celebrations has been going on for a while.
+Organizers said the preparation for celebrations has been going on for a while.

 Director of Centennial Coordination Blane Beal said the first meeting held to discuss the centennial celebration was just over three years ago.
 He said there are more than 30 events planned so far, and that number has continued to grow.